Era-Dorta/py-ltc-reader/README.md

 LTC is an analog audio signal and because of it can be easily transmitted among stations.

-As faster your sound card driver is, minor is the jam interval.
+The faster your sound card driver is, the minor the jam interval is.

 This script needs some improvements, but the main feature (read timecode) is working perfectly.